Menkli/AppDev_EOT_Menk/README.md

 Objective of this project was to build a complete map, making use of Python/arcpy.
 Much of my former (and future) project work consists of updating text elements in numerous maps in ArcMap.
 Opening, checking and updating each and every map is tedious and time-consuming.
-Therefore it was my objective to explore and utilize the arcpy mapping module by creating a complete map from scratch.
+Therefore, it was my objective to explore and utilize the arcpy mapping module by creating a complete map from scratch.
 In addition to it's possibilities, I also encountered it's limitations compared to working within ArcMap directly - which was also part of the learning process.
 However, for updating text elements without having to open the script, I made use of the ConfigParser class, which will read text passages from a text file and updates the map accordingly.
 This can be of great use for future project work.